Right Recipe for Psalmody

 So where do we begin?
 Let’s begin with the last step of the Exclusive Psalmist recipe concerning the Regulative Principle.
 If it may not be explicitly stated in Scripture that we must sing only the Psalms in corporate worship, where does one begin to infer it?

-There is just one problem with this logic: the Apostle is not speaking in the context of corporate worship.
-Instead, he is speaking about our worship of the Lord in all of life.
-How rather than being filled with wine or a unharmonious spirit, we are to be filled with the Spirit.
+There are several problems with this line of reasoning, one of which is how illogical it would be use one of the three differing terms ("psalms") to describe the one same thing (the Psalms).
+The other major issue has to do with how Apostle is speaking in a context outside of corporate worship.
+Paul is not speaking about the gathering of the saints in formal worship on Sunday, but rather our worship of the Lord in all of life.
+How, looking to the context, rather than being filled with wine or a unharmonious spirit, we are to be filled with the Spirit.
 And how might we do that?
 By us singing and meditating upon the actual words and teachings of Christ in Scripture.
 Oh, that is rich and wonderful, but the Apostle isn’t exhorting us here to be singing Psalms exclusively in corporate worship on Sunday mornings or evenings.
 Rather, he is exhorting us to be filled with the Spirit by being saturated with the Word and teachings of Scripture every single day of our lives!
-Thus Ephesians 5:19 and Colossians 3:16 do not regulate that we only sing Psalms in corporate worship on the Lord’s Day.
+Thus Ephesians 5:19 and Colossians 3:16 do not regulate us to sing Psalms in corporate worship on the Lord’s Day.

 At this point, we could appeal to other Scriptures, such as 1 Corinthians 14:26, James 5:13, and so on.
-However, we may breifly address them by making a couple of commments.
+However, we may briefly address them by making a couple of comments.
 Whereas these texts cite instances of "psalms" being sung by the early church (either in or out of worship), it does not necessarily follow that these texts teach that only "psalms" may be sung in worship.
-On the contrary, what may be inferred from their example is that "psalms" are valid songs to be sung in ad out of worship.
+On the contrary, what may be inferred from their example is that "psalms" are valid songs to be sung in and out of worship.

 Aware that we have not exhuasted all potential Scriptures cited, we must move on to the second step of the recipe.
 The second step calls for the Preservation of Scripture, and says that the Lord has sovereignly preserved a book of singing for the His people to sing and that book is the Psalms.
 There is no doubt that Lord has sovereignty preserved Holy Scripture throughout time for His people.
 Furthermore, Holy Scripture includes the Book of Psalms, recognized first by the Men of the Great Assembly in 516 BC and subsequently later by many other assemblies.
 However, must we necessarily include with the doctrine of preservation the very narrow intent that the Lord wanted us to sing exclusively this Book of Psalms in corporate worship?